Abrar-04/Cartoonizer/README.md

 # Cartoonizer

-## Created a Cartoonizer App using OpenCV and deployed using FLASK
+## Cartoonizer App using OpenCV and deployed using FLASK

 Disable chrome cache from ChromeDevTools
 * press Ctrl+Shift+I